TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationFiles.rst

 installations.
 In legacy installations they are located in :ref:`legacy-directory-typo3conf-system`.

+This path can be retrieved from the Environment API, see :ref:`Environment-config-path` for both Composer-based and legacy installations.

 The most important configuration file is :file:`settings.php`.
 It contains local settings of the main global PHP array :php:`$GLOBALS['TYPO3_CONF_VARS']`, crucial settings